Common Travel Terms and Glossary4/19

 • Yield Management: The practice of adjusting prices and inventory to maximize revenue, commonly used by airlines, hotels, and rental car companies.

-Learn more about this by signing up for one of our Online Travel Agent Academy Courses.
+Learn more about this by signing up as a member, today!
+Travel Agent Pro Application Form.

 Apply Now!